-Temple Consulting Group offers completely integrated solutions for Local Governments, Municipalities.
-Our MAIS (Municipal Accounting and Information System) is specifically adapted for Local Governments and provides a comprehensive solution with the future in mind.
-As a result, our clients benefit from applications that are integrated, flexible, affordable and technically advanced.
+MAIS (Municipal Accounting and Information System), acquired by Univerus, is specifically adapted for Local Governments and provides a comprehensive solution with the future in mind.
+As a result, clients benefit from applications that are integrated, flexible, affordable and technically advanced.

-As an ongoing commitment to our clients, Temple Consulting Group provides solutions that are based on current technology.
-We have successfully transitioned our clients through several generations of technology.
-Our software solutions use Microsoft’s Windows ® operating system, and PROGRESS ® database management system.
+As an ongoing commitment to clients, Temple Consulting Group provides solutions that are based on current technology.
+MAIS has successfully transitioned clients through several generations of technology.
+The software solutions use Microsoft’s Windows operating system, and PROGRESS ® database management system.

 MAIS (Municipal Accounting and Information System) is a fully integrated suite of over 20 modules.
 MAIS is a proven product that meets the needs of local government.
 MAIS is currently installed and running at various municipalities in the US and Canada, with new municipalities joining the list of satisfied MAIS users every year.